enriquedevs/DE-101-Practices/Practices/session_13_Reporting_bases/README.md

 # Session Name

-Here we will learn on the power BI usage (or the reporting service of your choice)
+Here we will learn the usage of a BI or visualization tool (such as Tableau or the one of your preference)

 # Practice

-We will focus on creating reports with power BI in this session.
+We will focus on creating reports on Tableau in this session.

 ### Considerations